magoo/Blockchain-Graveyard/advice.md

  1. You will know about a breach immediately.
 This site proves how often incidents _really_ happen.
  2. You cannot hide that that you had an incident without massive off-chain refunds.
  3. Most blockchain incidents have nothing to do with the blockchain at all.

  If this seems intimidating, here's some advice!

-### Security
+### Starting Up Security

+I've written a lot on starting security at a new company from scratch, and have included other links here relevant to cryptocurrency.

-[Cold Storage][CS] can reduce the impact of a security breach from 100% to a configurable percentage.
+- [Cold Storage][CS] can reduce the impact of a security breach from 100% to a configurable percentage.
 After this, reduce your risk of a large hot wallet even further with cryptographic hardware or multisignature transactions.

-[Starting up Security][SUS] is advice for company wide security.
+- [Starting up Security][SUS] is advice for company wide security.

-[Product Security][SUSSPS] and [Modern Product Security][MPS] discuss the development of a secure product.
+- [Product Security][SUSSPS] and [Modern Product Security][MPS] discuss the development of a secure product.

-[Investigating Account Takeover][SUSSATO] discusses the massive amounts of phishing, malware, and other attacks that will directly target and steal from your customers.
-[Preventing Account Takeover][SUSSPAT] will discuss the automated ways you can prevent takeover of your customer accounts.
+- [Investigating Account Takeover][SUSSATO] discusses the massive amounts of phishing, malware, and other attacks that will directly target and steal from your customers.
+- [Preventing Account Takeover][SUSSPAT] will discuss the automated ways you can prevent takeover of your customer accounts.

-[Bounty Launch Lessons][SUSBB] and [Bug Bounty 5 Years In][BBFYI] will help you start a bug bounty program from scratch.
+- [Bounty Launch Lessons][SUSBB] and [Bug Bounty 5 Years In][BBFYI] will help you start a bug bounty program from scratch.

-[Red Teams][SUSRT] will help you simulate a worst case incident scenario before it happens.
+- [Red Teams][SUSRT] will help you simulate a worst case incident scenario before it happens.

-[Scott Roberts from Github][IRDEAD] writes about hunting for adversaries on your infrastructure.
+- [Scott Roberts from Github][IRDEAD] writes about hunting for adversaries on your infrastructure.
 [Ryan Huber from Slack][DSA] discusses approaches to alerting.

-[Security Breach 101][SUSSSB] will help you understand the complex coordination of an incident in progress.
+- [Security Breach 101][SUSSSB] will help you understand the complex coordination of an incident in progress.

-[Coinbase's security][CBS] should also act as a reference model for your own security program.
+- [Coinbase's security][CBS] should also act as a reference model for your own security program.

 ### About